None more hot in the garden…

 The Carolina Reaper is a container-friendly plant; you will need a container with at least a three-gallon capacity.

 The site and season: Where and when to grow Carolina Reaper

 As with most super hot peppers, you are better off starting your Carolina Reapers indoors.
 Move seedlings outdoors once there is no danger of frost damage and they have grown to a height of at least six inches.
-You will want to do this only after daytime temperatures average about 70 degrees and the temperatures at night are no longer dipping below 50 degrees.
-Like most peppers, Carolina Reapers do best in warm weather but have little tolerance for weather above 85 degrees.
-Overly hot weather can cause them to lose blossoms and stop producing fruit.
+You will want to do this only after daytime temperatures average about 70 degrees Fahrenheit and the temperatures at night are no longer dipping below 50 °F. Like most peppers, Carolina Reapers do best in warm weather but have little tolerance for weather above 85 °F. Overly hot weather can cause them to lose blossoms and stop producing fruit.

 Carolina Reapers prefer soil with a pH of approximately 6.5.